cl-hackman/market/README.md

 # market
 flask app wherein registered users can purchase and sell items

-run the file execution.py in a python terminal to access the site
+Run the file execution.py in a python terminal to access the site, Or in command prompt, type: "python execution.py"

-NB: the final section of this project (selling items) is still in progress